-You can choose to only show when a user has specific parameter or when they don’t have that parameter.
+You can choose to only show when a user has a specific parameter or when they don’t have that parameter.

 Now, you can use this URL parameter in your email campaigns.
-So whenever you link to a blog post, or any page on your site, you can append your query string to the link and your existing subscribers won’t see a pop-up on that page.
+So whenever you link to a blog post or any page on your site, you can append your query string to the link and your existing subscribers won’t see a pop-up on that page.

 The only downside to this method is that it only works when your subscribers are accessing your site via a specific link.
 That’s why we’ve also included the global cookies feature (from method #1 above), and the additional features below…